Ove Johansson: Professional career

+Personal life and death

-He is currently a businessman in Amarillo, Texas.
-He is married to April (Bankes) Johansson, and they have a daughter, Annika Johansson, and a son, Stefan Johansson.
+Johansson was a businessman and motivational speaker in Amarillo, Texas, and was married to April (Bankes) Johansson.
+They have a daughter, Annika Spalding, and her husband Brett, and a son, Stefan Johansson and his partner Monica Mosier.
+Their grandchildren are Liv and Stellan Spalding.
 The family is bilingual English-Swedish.

+Ove Johansson died on September 30, 2023, at the age of 75.